by Marcelo Guimaraes – Founder & Owner of Discover Scandinavia Tours

 VIEWING THE LIGHTS: MANY FACTORS COUNT, BUT NOT EQUALLY.
 STAY PRACTICAL

-Very simplistically, a few things (let’s call them “factors”) need to happen in order for you to have a chance to observe the phenomenon.
+Very simplistically, a few things (let’s call them “factors”) need to happen in order for you to have a chance to see the Aurora Borealis.
 I will list those factors in what I believe to be a scale of importance, from least to most important (in the sense of affecting your odds of witnessing a show).
+What is the best time to see the northern lights?
+What are the best places to see the northern lights?
+Let’s look into all that..

 FACTOR 1: We need the solar activity…